WebRTCGame/Plant3D_Isometric_Errors/README.md

 2. FAILURE - Object reference not set to an instance of an object
 3. FAILURE - eInvalidExtents
 4. FAILURE - Illegal characters in path
+5.

+## Warnings
+1. WARNING - SKEY to block mapping not found for current component.